 Can you really make passive income from apps?

-Are bandwidth-sharing apps safe?
+Are passive income apps safe?

 Which passive income app pays the most?